-This is ONE of FOUR virtual workshops that make up a comprehensive curriculum on Analytics.
+This is ONE of the FOUR virtual workshops that transform you to be a Certified Data Analyst.
 Each workshop is modular in nature, addressing different aspects along the analytics value chain.

-- Data Management and Reporting – focuses on processing and managing data to deliver insights
+- Data Management and Data Reporting – focuses on processing and managing data to deliver insights

 - Data Analysis – focuses on the technical aspects of mining data for objective insights

-- Data Visualization – focuses on presenting data inaccessible forms to get the right message across using data visualizations
+- Data Visualisation – focuses on presenting data inaccessible forms to get the right message across using data visualisations

 - Data Storytelling – focuses on presenting analyses and proposals in a concise, coherent, and compelling fashion to facilitate decision-making

-- Understand what data analytics is, and the key ingredients for sustainable analytics
+- Gain an overview of the data analytics landscape and the key ingredients for sustainable analytics

-- Understand the key principles behind developing and telling a concise, coherent, and compelling story from the data
+- Learn the key principles behind developing and telling a concise, coherent, and compelling story

-- Gain practical data storyboarding skills through a structured approach in the application through a case exercise
+- Gain practical data storyboarding skills using a structured approach

-This workshop is designed for managers, professionals and staff at all levels who want to learn how to make a bigger impact with their analysis and data storytelling.
-The course is suitable for participants across all industries and job functions.
+This workshop is designed for professionals who want to learn how to make a bigger impact with their analysis through data storytelling.
+This course is suitable for beginner-level participants across all industries and job functions.

-- Case studies – See how some notable organizations have successfully deployed analytics to great effect (Walmart, Target, Google etc.)
+- Case studies – see how some notable organisations have successfully deployed analytics to great effect (Walmart, Target, Google etc.)

 - Foundations for sustainable analytics – understand what it takes to build analytics capabilities

-2. The Analytics Value Chain and the role of Data Visualization and Communication
+Module 2: The Analytics Value Chain and Role of Data Visualisation and Communication

 - The analytics value chain